Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Quasi-static case

 \subsubsection{Surface loads}

-From the application point of view it is more important to have surface loads on the longitudinal part of the boundary $\omega \times\{-\frac{1}{2},\frac{1}{2}\}$.
-The discussion here resembles \cite[Corollary 3.42]{Marinvelciczubrinic2022}, where the case of elastic high-contrast inclusions is discussed.
-We assume that in \eqref{varformporous2gamma0may10} we have on the right hand side the surface loads:
+From the application point of view it is important to have surface loads on the upper and lower part of the boundary, $\omega \times\{-\frac{1}{2},\frac{1}{2}\}$.
+The discussion here resembles \cite[Corollary 3.42]{Marinvelciczubrinic2022}, where the case of elastic high-contrast inclusions is analyzed.